avi-agrawal/Webhook_Processing_System/README.md

 The primary optimization for throughput is the **decoupling of webhook reception from processing**.

 * **Low-Latency Acknowledgment**: The Express server's sole responsibility is to receive the webhook payload and immediately publish it to a Kafka topic.
 This is a very fast, non-blocking I/O operation.
-The server can respond with a `200 OK` almost instantly, minimizing latency for the client and allowing it to handle a high volume of concurrent requests.
+The server can respond with a `200 OK` instantly, minimizing latency for the client and allowing it to handle a high volume of concurrent requests.
 * **Asynchronous Processing**: The intensive database updates are handled by the worker process, which consumes messages from Kafka at its own pace.
 This prevents a slow database from becoming a bottleneck that would otherwise block the main server and lead to request timeouts.

 ***